We want to make it as easy as possible for you to find the information you need.

 The two main pots you may be able to apply to are:

-- The Police Property Act Fund – this fund allows the PCC to award charitable grants to organisations, twice yearly, that deliver community projects and youth diversionary activities, specifically around the summer school holidays and Bonfire/Mischief Night.
+- The Police Property Act Fund – this fund allows the PCC to award charitable grants to organisations that deliver community projects and youth diversionary activities, specifically around the summer school holidays and Bonfire/Mischief Night.
 This funding originates from the sale of property which has come into the police’s possession, where the owner of the property cannot be identified and where a court order has been made.
-Grants of up to £5k are available and the next round is expected to be announced in May or June 2016.
-Check here for more details.
+Grants of up to £5k are available.

 Please note, the PCC is unable to help with ad hoc requests for funding.